Backups for your business

 - if you have new customer data coming in every day that would be impossible to recreate, set your backups to happen a few times a day

 - if you don’t update your website much, you can set your backups to happen less often — you could back it up once a week or once a month instead.

 If possible, set the backups to email you if they fail.
 This will let you know that something’s wrong and needs to be looked into.

 Test them regularly

-When you backup your data, it creates a new file which holds a copy of the data.
+When you back up your data a new file is created, which holds a copy of the data.
 Sometimes the copy fails, and it’s important to know this so you can fix it before you need to use it.
 Check your backups on a regular basis, by: